 - ½ - 1 tsp crushed red pepper flakes

-- coarse grey sea salt & freshly ground black pepper
+- coarse grey sea salt & freshly ground black pepper, to taste

 - ⅛ - ¼ tsp cayenne pepper